 In 1986, famous female country singer and songwriter Kellie Pickler was born in Albemarle, North Carolina.

 At age 19, Picker made the life-altering decision to make singing her career.
-She auditioned for and received a golden ticket from American Idol and made it to the semi-finals but was eventually cut.
+She auditioned for and received a golden ticket from American Idol and made it to the semi-finals.
+However, she was eventually cut.

 10. Thelonious Monk

-Next up we have Thelonious Monk who was born in 1917 in Rocky Mount, North Carolina.
-If you haven’t heard of him before, Monk is celebrated as one of the greatest jazz pianists and composers of all time.
+Born in 1917 in Rocky Mount, North Carolina, Thelonious Monk is celebrated as one of the greatest jazz pianists and composers of all time.

-He began learning the piano at six, developing his skills, practicing, and performing around the city.
-He took on a paying gig as an organist for an evangelical church at 17.
+Monk began learning the piano at six, developing his skills, practicing, and performing around the city.
+He took on a paying gig as an organist for an evangelical church when he was only 17.

-In 1952, Monk signed with Prestige Records and a year later he released his first solo album titled Vogue.
-He composed a number of pieces that have become standards in the jazz repertoire including, “Blue Monk,” “Straight No Chaser,” “‘Round Midnight” and many more.
+Over the years, Monk composed a number of pieces that have become standards in the jazz repertoire including, “Blue Monk,” “Straight No Chaser,” and “‘Round Midnight.”

 11. Max Roach

-Max Roach was a 20th-century jazz drummer who was born in 1924, in Newland, North Carolina.
-His work can be heard in the music of many household names in jazz including Miles Davis and Duke Ellington.
+North Carolinian Max Roach was a 20th-century jazz drummer who was born in Newland in 1924.
+His work can be heard in the music of many household names in jazz, including Miles Davis, Charlie Parker, Clifford Brown, and Thelonious Monk.

-Roach picked up his first instrument at just four years old and by the age of 18, he began drumming professionally.
+Roach picked up his first instrument at just four years old, growing up in a musical family.
+By the age of 18, he began drumming professionally.
 This was right around the time of the bebop revolution.

 12. John Coltrane